-The variation in the transition probabilities calculated using different three year periods of the ERA40 data (grey shading) is large.
+The variation in the transition probabilities calculated using different three-year periods of the ERA40 data (grey shading) is large.
 This large variation means that one can reasonably expect the transition probabilities calculated using three years of TIGGE data to differ significantly from those of the longer term ERA40 climatology.
-This is born out by the thick dashed lines in Figure 3 which show the transition probabilities calculated using the ECMWF operational analysis data from the TIGGE data.
-However, despite their deviation from the longterm climatology, the transition probabilities calculated using the TIGGE analysis do not lie beyond the grey shaded area and are therefore not unprecedented given the ERA40 climatological record.
-Whether the variation of the transition probabilities calculated for three-extendedwinter periods should be interpreted as sampling error, or as non-stationarity in the statistic itself are beyond the scope of this work.
+This is born out by the thick dashed lines in Figure 3, which show the transition probabilities calculated using the ECMWF operational analysis data from the TIGGE data.
+However, despite their deviation from the long-term climatology, the transition probabilities calculated using the TIGGE analysis do not lie beyond the grey shaded area and are therefore not unprecedented given the ERA40 climatological record.
+Whether the variation of the transition probabilities calculated for three-extended-winter periods should be interpreted as sampling error or as non-stationarity in the statistic itself is an issue beyond the scope of this work.
 The primary focus is the assessment of the consistency of the ensemble predicted transition probabilities with those of analysis/re-analysis.

-To see clearly the relationship between the TIGGE ensemble predicted transition probabilities and those calculated from the ERA40 and TIGGE analysis data, Figure 4 shows the deviations, of transition probabilities, $P{A \rightarrow B}$ , from the values, $P{A \rightarrow B}^{\text{clim}}$ , calculated using the 23-extended-winter ERA40 climatology.
+To see clearly the relationship between the TIGGE ensemble predicted transition probabilities and those calculated from the ERA40 and TIGGE analysis data, Figure 4 shows the deviations of transition probabilities $P{A \to B}$ from the values $P{A \to B}^{\text{clim}}$ calculated using the 23-extended-winter ERA40 climatology.
 The thick solid line showing $\Delta P{A \to B} = 0$ is analogous to the thick solid line in Figure 3.
-Consistent with Figure 3 the grey shading shows a relative frequency histogram of transition probability deviations calculated from three year sub-samples of the ERA40 data, and the thick dashed line shows the transition probability deviations calculated from the TIGGE ECMWF operational analysis data.
-The crossed, circled and asterisked lines show the mean (over the TIGGE dataset) predicted transition probability deviations for the ECMWF, CMC, and Met Office ensemble forecasts respectively.
+Consistent with Figure 3, the grey shading shows a relative frequency histogram of transition probability deviations calculated from threeyear subsamples of the ERA40 data, and the thick dashed line shows the transition probability deviations calculated from the TIGGE ECMWF operational analysis data.
+The crossed, circled and asterisked lines show the mean (over the TIGGE dataset) predicted transition probability deviations for the ECMWF, CMC and Met Office ensemble forecasts respectively.
 Two general points stand out in Figure 4.
-Firstly, at no point do the mean predicted transition probabilities deviate further from the ERA40 climatological transition probabilities than would be expected given variability associated with threeextended-winter sub-samples; i.e. the mean deviation of the predicted transition probabilities remain on the grey shaded area.
-Secondly, large deviations ( $\Delta P{A \rightarrow B} \gtrsim 0.1$ ) of mean predicted transition probabilities from $P{A \rightarrow B}$ are closely associated with large deviations of the TIGGE analysis transition probabilities; see for example $\Delta P{S \to S}$ and $\Delta P{S \to M}$ .
-Considering both these points, Figure 4 provides no evidence of the forecast transition probabilities drifting towards unphysical climatological values over a 15day lead-time.
+Firstly, at no point do the mean predicted transition probabilities deviate further from the ERA40 climatological transition probabilities than would be expected given variability associated with three-extended-winter subsamples, i.e. the mean deviation of the predicted transition probabilities remains on the grey shaded area.
+Secondly, large deviations $(\Delta P{A \rightarrow B} \gtrsim 0.1)$ of mean predicted transition probabilities from $P{A \rightarrow B}$ are closely associated with large deviations of the TIGGE analysis transition probabilities; see for example $\Delta P{S \rightarrow S}$ and $\Delta P{S \rightarrow M}$.
+Considering both these points, Figure 4 provides no evidence of the forecast transition probabilities drifting towards unphysical climatological values over a 15 day lead time.